ollim1/Tiralabra-2023lk/doc/design.md

 Decoded file length is limited to the maximum value of `size_t`, which is effectively $2^64$.
 This results in at most 328 bytes of overhead.

-Huffman coding has a best case compression ratio of 800% when files consist of more than one byte value.
+Huffman coding has a best case asymptotic compression ratio of 800% when files consist of more than one byte value.
 Files consisting of only a single value contain only the file length and a single tree node.

 ### LZSS